altered-state-machine/genome-mining-contracts/audit/architecture.md

 ![GEN II Brains Minting event](assets/architecture.png)

-In case we want to update logic we can develop and deploy a completely new logic contract with a hard-coded storage(s) address(es).
-We should be able to change the address of the contract that has rights to CRUD operations:
+In case we want to update logic we can develop and deploy a completely new logic contract.
+We are able to change the address of the contract that has rights to read/write operations by introducing Controller, that can call some admin functions, like `pause()` and can init contracts with other contract addresses with just one call from Manager (Multisig wallet of DAO).

-`function updateManager(address newLogicContract) external onlyOwner {}`

-Replacing the Converter contract will require 2 updates, in both storages.

-To decrease the number of votes required from DAO we can use the Registry contract, that can call `updateManager()` for both storages at once.

-We don’t need to use it to update addresses in the logic contract, as they can be redeployed without DAO (but will still require updates in their storage).
+To simplify further, we hardcode storage addresses in the logic contracts.
+Not a big deal, as logic contracts could be re-deployed.

+Controller also used to set contract addresses that have write access.

 ### Pros:

-Simple and safe: low complexity, clear logic, good readability, and low development efforts.
+Simple and safe: medium complexity, clear logic, good readability, and low development efforts.
+OpenZeppelin contracts to use.

 ### Cons:

-Storage contracts still have some logic `updateManager()`
+All contracts should be aware of Controller and roles.